misterpaul4/Roi-Restaurant/README.md

 ## Getting Started

-Clone the repository to get a local copy.
+- Clone the repository to get a local copy `git clone https://github.com/misterpaul4/Roi-Restaurant`
+- In the project's directory, install dependencies by running `npm install`
+- `npm run webpack` to compile and watch for changes
+- `npm run server` to run locally.

 ## Authors